-The truth is we all act selfishly when we want things our way, too badly.
+The truth is we all act selfishly when we want things our way, too bad.
 But, if you always want things your way, sit down and think.
-Isn’t there any way to come to agreement with your partner and ensure the harmony in your loving relationships is maintained?
+Isn’t there any way to come to an agreement with your partner and ensure the harmony in your loving relationships is maintained?

 Dr. Srini Pillay, writer of Debunking Myths of the Mind, in her article for Psychology Today stated that “Selfish lovers are often hiding something they are very ashamed of as well.
 Giving makes them feel out of control and threatened as they worry that the reason for their shame will be revealed.
 With this strong feeling of having to cover up all the time, they hold onto their love very tightly because giving it up makes them feel as though they are sliding on ice.”